-Because occupations involving physical labor dominate the local economy, Bunker Hill is generally considered to be a blue-collar town.
-46.05% of the Bunker Hill workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Bunker Hill, you'll notice that it is more blue-collar than most other communities in America.
+46.05% of Bunker Hill’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bunker Hill is a town of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Bunker Hill who work in office and administrative support (12.72%), food service (10.53%), and healthcare (5.26%).

 The per capita income in Bunker Hill in 2010 was $17,434, which is low income relative to Indiana and the nation.
 This equates to an annual income of $69,736 for a family of four.